-Spasticity is when you lose voluntary control over your muscles, causing them to contract.
-This can result in stiffness and spasms.
+Spasticity is when your muscles involuntarily contract, which can result in stiffness and jerky spasms.

 Stretching is essential for reducing any tightness or discomfort, but depending on the severity of your spasticity, you may need to seek other forms of treatment.